goldlabel-apps/react-features/docs/install-cra.md

 npm start
 ```

-The new app should open in your default browser on the url http://localhost:300 and look like this
+myapp will open in default browser on the url http://localhost:3000 and look like this

 ![Features](./media/cra-redux-toolkit-ts.png)